 - Only store that carries L&P Whittaker’s Chocolate

 - Significantly lower prices on all goods whether fresh food or packaged goods

 - Like most grocery stores, they carry manuka honey and when compared to duty free prices, they were also much cheaper (you can’t beat NZ$13.99 for 250g)

-So that’s it for this top 5 list.
+So that’s it for this top 5 list of the top things to buy in New Zealand when it comes to food souvenirs.
 If you’ve been to New Zealand, what are your favourite foods that make good souvenirs?
 For me, ginger beer didn’t quite make the cut to the list but was another thing that I was fascinated with.
 Drop a comment below!